 These festivals provide pupils the opportunity to work with other students from primary schools in the consortium.
 These occasions enable Warwick Bridge children to meet future classmates, share ideas and learn from each other.
 For the Year 6 pupils it gives them the opportunity to take part in important transition activities.

 As a school we have entered a number of competitions which we have had to pay for.
 We entered a 5-a-side football tournament which was enjoyed by both boys and girls from years 3 to 6.
-We also entered the Brampton Consortium Swimming Gala and took 11 children who all did really well.
+We also entered the Brampton Consortium Swimming Gala and took 14 children who all did really well.
 The children were from years 3 to 6 and we got into a number of finals and came second in the 25m breaststroke final.
 This year we also took part in the U Dance festival which provided CPD for our NQT and enabled all of our year 1 pupils to take part in a fun dance show in front of their parents.
-Furthermore, we entered the Key Steps competitions where our year 5/6 gymnasts received some great individual scores and the year 3/4 teams both came second place in their age group.
-Our two year 1/2 team also came second in their category, all receiving certificates and medals.
+Furthermore, we entered the Key Steps competitions where our year 5/6 gymnasts received some great individual scores and the year 3/4 teams both came joint second place.
+Our year 1/2 team also came second in their category, all receiving certificates and medals.
 We also entered into a county gymnastics competition where our team came second out of ten teams.
 Finally, we have had a number of children who took part in the Cumbrian Run and two Cross Country events.

-ABC Sports / Specialist Dance Teacher/ Cricket Coaching/ Tri-Golf
+ABC Sports / Specialist Dance Teacher/ Cricket Coaching

 Pupils from all our classes work with coaches on a variety of sports.
 The children have enjoyed coaching in:

 The pupils gain excellent experience in all these sports from trained coaches who hold a number of governing body coaching awards.
 These lessons also enable the pupils to experience work with people other than their class teacher.
 In this way they gain a wider experience of different sports.
 Teachers and other adults attend these lessons and in turn gain new ideas to add to their own practice as part of their CPD.

 ABC Sports also run an after-school club on a Wednesday.
-A number of pupils also attended a 6 week after-school cricket club on a Monday with James Bell.
+A number of pupils also attended a 6 week after-school cricket club on a Monday with Fraser Conn from Cumbria Cricket.